Franz Breithaupt: Biography

 He was assigned to the SS-Hauptamt in Berlin from 1 April 1936 to 1 January 1941.
-He served as the official Polizeipräsident (police president) of Breslau from 4 April 1941 to 15 August 1942.
+He served as the official Polizeipräsident (police president) of Breslau (today, Wrocław) from 4 April 1941 to 15 August 1942.
 Breithaupt was promoted to SS-Gruppenführer und Generalleutnant der Waffen-SS on 15 August 1942.
 Breithaupt was then chief of the Hauptamt SS-Gericht (SS Court Main Office) from 15 August 1942 until his murder on 29 April 1945.

 This office was responsible for formulating the laws and codes for the SS and police, conducting its own investigations and trials, as well as administering the SS and Police Courts and penal systems.
 This legal status meant all SS personnel were only accountable to the Hauptamt SS Gericht.
 This effectively placed the SS above German law, enabling its members to live by its own rules and conventions.
 The Hauptamt SS Gericht headquarters were the high court offices in Munich.
 The Hauptamt SS Gericht had 605 lawyers that passed sentences on members of the German armed forces and SS.
 Breithaupt was last promoted in rank to SS-Obergruppenführer und General der Waffen-SS on 20 April 1944.